 “AACSB accreditation is one of the major achievements of the university over the past two decades”, said former President James A. Davis.
 The accreditation not only speaks to the quality of the programs of study and resources at the Shenandoah University School of Business, it has enhanced student recruitment, elevated the status of graduates and placed the business school in elite company in higher education throughout the United States, and the world.

 AACSB accreditation is a hallmark of excellence in management and business education.
 It represents the highest standard of achievement for business schools worldwide.

-“For a school so small, to have achieved such distinction, signifies to all stakeholders of the Harry F. Byrd, Jr. School of Business that we offer high-quality business programs, and that processes are in place to ensure continuous improvement in the future”, said Dr. Davis.
-“Students and alumni can be proud of being a part of a mission driven institution, adhering to a carefully formulated strategic plan that has placed us among other worldwide leaders in business education.”
+Achieving such distinction signifies to all stakeholders that the Shenandoah University School of Business offers high-quality business programs, and that processes are in place to ensure continuous improvement.
+Students and alumni can be proud of being a part of a mission-driven institution, adhering to a carefully formulated strategic plan that has placed the school among other worldwide leaders in business education.

-“Receiving AACSB accreditation is a badge of honor not only for the business school, but for the entire university,” said President Dr. Tracy Fitzsimmons.
-“AACSB accreditation places Shenandoah among an influential group of institutions, and it has had a positive impact on attracting high-quality students, faculty and supporters.”
+“Receiving AACSB accreditation is a badge of honor not only for the business school but for the entire university,” said President Dr. Tracy Fitzsimmons.
+“AACSB accreditation places Shenandoah among an influential group of institutions, and it has had a positive impact on attracting high-quality students, faculty, and supporters.”

 Founded in 1916, AACSB International is the longest-serving and largest global accrediting body for business schools that offer undergraduate, master’s and doctoral degrees in business and accounting.
 For more information about AACSB International, go to www.aacsb.edu/.